H-Moji-H/Netflix-Data-Analysis/README.md

 •	July tends to have the highest number of content uploads.
 This could be a strategic month for Netflix releases, possibly to capture summer viewership.

 ## Results
-Thisexploratoryanalysisprovides a comprehensive overview of the Netflix content landscape.
+Thisexploratoryanalysisprovidesa comprehensive overview of the Netflix content landscape.
 It highlights growth patterns, user preferences (via ratings and genres), and international contributions to Netflix’s ever-growing catalog.

 •	Netflix focuses heavily on short-format TV shows, mature audiences, and international genres.